-Creating a city scene like this is no small undertaking, and a project such as this one requires a significant amount of repetitive, and sometimes boring, modelling actions.
-Explaining my process also requires plenty of text if we try to cover every single step I took during the making of this city scene image.
+Creating a complex 3D city scene is no small undertaking, and a project such as this one requires a significant amount of repetitive modelling actions.

-Hopefully this should come in handy for users of various software – and prove to be more than just a Blender tutorial.
+To explain the process behind creating this, the following steps and tips should guide you through my workflow in Blender.
+They should also come in handy for users of various software – and prove to be more than just a Blender tutorial.

 Forming ideas and deciding what to make is the first step to creating anything.
 Inspiration is everywhere; in everyday objects, movies, books and the art of others.
 The idea to make a noir and slightly cyberpunk city scene came to me after watching Blade Runner.
 I wanted to see if I could achieve this look with my skills and Blender software.